-To grow a business organically it is imperative to leverage all of the resources available to you.
+To grow a business organically, it’s imperative to leverage every resource available to you.
 Your past mortgage clients are one of the best growth channels you will ever have at your disposal.

-Not only can any of them refer you new business, but every year a segment of your past clients will be contemplating a new home, real estate investment, or refinance for themselves.
+Referring new business isn’t the only thing past customers can do for you.
+Each year, a segment of these clients will be contemplating a new home, real estate investment, or refinance for themselves.

-Did you know that the cost to acquire a new customer can be 4-10 times higher than the cost of marketing to and re-engaging a past customer?
+Did you know that the cost of acquiring a new customer is 4-10 times higher than the cost of marketing to and re-engaging a past customer?

 There are a number of benefits to bringing former clients back into your pipeline for another transaction.
 First, you’ve already built their customer profile and know their story.
 Second, they know you, your products, and your story.